eaton-lab/fundamentals/docs/class-evol-theory.md

 A landmark Supreme Court from 1927 exemplifying the impact of eugenics on public policy in the United States by supporting the forced sterilization of "the unfit" members of society.
-- [Baum DA and S Offner "Phylogenics & Tree-Thinking," The American Biology Teacher, 70(4), 222-229](https://bioone.org/journals/The-American-Biology-Teacher/volume-70/issue-4/0002-7685(2008)70[222:PT]2.0.CO;2/Phylogenics-amp-Tree-Thinking/10.1662/0002-7685(2008)70[222:PT]2.0.CO;2.full)
-A didactic article about how to read and interpret evolutionary trees representing evolutionary relationships across a range of scales, from genes, to individuals, to populations/species.